qosh-dev/go-ws-game/README.md

 # Game README

-Welcome to GameDream, a simple but engaging console game built with Golang, Gin, Socket.IO, and GORM!
-It features a multi-player environment where players can communicate, track stats, and unleash firebombs upon each other.

 ## Overview

 Welcome to GameDream, a simple but engaging console game built with Golang, Gin, Socket.IO, and GORM!
 It features a multi-player environment where players can communicate, track stats, and unleash firebombs upon each other.